Our Research Members

 Research in the Gilbert lab focuses on the pathogenesis of diabetes complications as a way to evolve new therapies to prevent their development and attenuate their progression.
 Current projects involve translational research in diabetic nephropathy, retinopathy and heart failure, exploring novel pharmacological treatments and the use of adult stem cells to regenerate diseased tissue.

-Associate Professor, Department of Laboratory Medicine & Pathobiology
+Professor, Department of Laboratory Medicine & Pathobiology

 We study the role of a mitochondrial named NLRX1 in diabetes.
 Our preliminary research has identified that NLRX1 plays a role in the regulation of body weight and of obseity-induced diabetes in vivo.
 Because NLRX1 was identified as a key regulator of apoptosis during inflammation, we are interested in identifying how this mitochondrial protein links obesity and diabetes with inflammation and cell death.